 From the Friends of Rogers Environmental Education Center:

-Rogers Center is operated by Friends of Rogers Environmental Education Center, Inc., a nonprofit organization that offers educational programs for people of all ages.
-The staff is currently working in the Bird Cabin while the Visitor Center is under construction.
-The Visitor Center building remains closed , but the restroom building is open every day 7 am-7 pm.
+Rogers Center is operated by Friends of Rogers Environmental Education Center, Inc., a nonprofit organization that offers educational programs for all ages.
+Visitor Center remains closed temporarily and Restrooms are open Daily 7 am -7 pm.
 For more information, call (607) 674-4733 or visit www.FriendsofRogers.org.

 Friends of Rogers Executive Director Simon Solomon is available for interviews by calling (607) 674-4733.

 The mission of the Friends of Rogers is to provide outstanding educational opportunities that excite, inspire, and motivate people of all ages to enjoy, understand and protect our natural environment.